Ella, Sri Lanka: 10 Best Things To Do Ella, Sri Lanka: 10 Best Things To Do

 Best Cafes & Restaurants in Ella

-If you want to try some beautiful local delicacies, Ella has got lovely locally run cafes.
-However, if you’ve been on the backpacking trail for a while, you can also find your Western favorites.
+There’s plenty of traditional food to try, but if you’ve been on the backpacking trail for a while, there are also your Western favorites.

 Best Time to Visit Ella